The power of Food

 But if there is only a slight but constant water infiltration.
 If it’s not in a central place in the room, maybe nobody will notice.
 And it could be neglected.
 You understand that this will degenerate and create damage.

 You understood my metaphor.
 The body is the optometrist’s office, and the flooding or infiltration is the inflammation.
 The healing process is cleaning.

 Industrial food and junked food creates mild and chronic inflammation.
 The professionals mentioned above have many scientific references on this subject.
 The healing mechanism needs good nutrients to work.

 A quick and easy way to improve is to consume healthy smoothies.
 I’m not saying that eating large amounts of spinach will relieve all your ailments.
 But it’s a small step for you and a big step for your health!

-Fruit: banana, mango, strawberry, raspberry, blueberry, apple, etc. It can be frozen fruit.
+- Fruit: banana, mango, strawberry, raspberry, blueberry, apple, etc.

-Two tablespoons of chia or ground flaxseeds or shelled hemp seeds
+- 2 tablespoons of chia or ground flax seeds or hulled hemp seeds.

 No, I don’t put dairy, ice cream or sugar.
 Not even maple syrup and no honey either.